racitup/djangoshop-currencies/README.rst

 TODO
 ~~~~

-Please let us know of you have any feature suggestions, or wish to
+Please let me know of you have any feature suggestions, or wish to
 implement any of the below:

 -  Fix for the db initialisation warning below.